SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/timeseries.md

 Operations for time series data/model.

->**Info**: An active subscription of Nyoka microservice is required to leverage the time series API.
+>**Note**: An active subscription of Nyoka microservice is required to leverage the time series APIs.

 ### Domain Model
 #### TimeSeries